 While sightseeing in Bangladesh there is constantly so much going on that you will forget to eat and drink.
 Buying some snacks seems easy in a place where they sell 1 million things on the streets but somehow it was not.
 Bring snacks and water.
 If you are lucky you will find someone selling coconuts on the streets!

 Getting a visa on arrival seems a little tricky, as you have to have a couple documents ready: hotel confirmation, invitation letter and return ticket.

-The first two I did not have so I got a little nervous, but in the end as long as you pay the $51 and have a return ticket they are not that fuzzy about not having an invitation letter.
+The first two I did not have so I got a little nervous, but in the end as long as you pay the $51 and have a return ticket they are not that fuzzy about not having an invitation letter or a hotel reservation.

 You might think it is always warm in Bangladesh, but in winter there are places where the temperature drops till 12 degrees Celsius at nighttime.
 Therefore depending on the season bring something warm for the evenings.
 A jacket, a hoodie and jeans will do.
 Daytimes are extremely pleasant, although in summers it can get really hot.

 For a man short pants is totally fine and although local men will always wear long pants, for male tourists it is accepted.
 Be aware that if you enter religious buildings you might have to wear something to cover your knees, but someone will always provide you something.

 On my trip to Bangladesh I was hardly ever wearing my flipflops while mostly on my travels I wear them every day.
 The streets are full of surprises here in terms of trash, potholes, etc and therefore I would recommend to wear some comfortable running shoes or something similar instead of sandals.